Cost of Education

 Year 2 (Foundation Phase 3 & Application Phase)

 Alright MS2s, you’ve finally gotten used to the swing of content-heavy med school testing and mastering tons of information in a relatively short period of time.
 As you begin budgeting for your Year 2, be sure to include USMLE Step 1 fees.
-Step 1 is taken in the summer after completing your second year.
+Step 1 is taken at the end of Foundation Phase 3, usually in the spring.
 The most recent fees were $645, but up-to-date fee information can be found here.

 Other Cost to consider when budgeting: